How to Grow Onions by Planting & Harvesting Like a Farmer

 No wonder everyone wants to grow onions these days!
 Unlike other vegetables and fruits, planting onions can be done in any free space in your garden or the flower beds present on the corner.

 To help you in growing onions in your garden, here is our useful guide that goes through every step from planting them to harvesting them.
+These types of allium can save you a trip to the grocery store.

 How to Grow Onions